Nick Reynolds: Career

-The Kingston Trio was certainly largely inspired by The Weavers but carried the concept of a folk-group, especially one featuring a guitar/banjo combination, further into the mainstream of mid-to-late 50s popular music.
-In turn, the Trio became an early inspiration to countless groups, including The Beach Boys — whose striped shirts, on their first album cover, intentionally emulated what the Kingston Trio wore — and Peter, Paul and Mary — who owe their fundamental concept as a mainstream, folk/pop group, to its originators, The Kingston Trio and The Weavers.
+The Kingston Trio was largely inspired by The Weavers but carried the concept of a folk-group, especially one featuring a guitar/banjo combination, further into the mainstream of mid-to-late 50s popular music.
+In turn, the Trio became an early inspiration to countless later groups, including The Beach Boys — whose striped shirts on their first album cover intentionally emulated what the Kingston Trio wore — and Peter, Paul and Mary — who owed their fundamental concept as a mainstream folk/pop group to its originators, the Kingston Trio and the Weavers.

 Shane returned to Hawaii for a time to work for his father's sporting goods company.
 Guard and Reynolds began playing with Joe Gannon on bass and singer Barbara Bogue and became Dave Guard & the Calypsonians.
 Reynolds then left for a time following his graduation and was replaced by Don McArthur in a group that was known as the Kingston Quartet, and in a resulting shuffle, Reynolds and Shane (back from Hawaii) returned to the group, now rechristened the Kingston Trio.
-Their initial approach to music was determined by the skills that each member brought to the trio — Nick Reynolds sang a third above the melody and played tenor guitar, as well percussion instruments, such as bongos, congas, and BooBams.
+Their initial approach to music was determined by the skills that each member brought to the trio — Nick Reynolds sang a third above the melody and played tenor guitar as well percussion instruments such as bongos, congas, and boobams.
 Reynolds provided an ebullient vocal style for the group, superb harmonizing, and an ability to convey tender lyrics with a touching intimacy.

 The trio disbanded in 1967 but was revived in 1969 as "The New Kingston Trio" under the direction of original member Bob Shane.
 It continues to the present under its original name, although Shane retired from performing in 2004.
 When the Trio disbanded, Reynolds moved to Port Orford, Oregon where he spent twenty years ranching and raising four children.